stockenberg/CSSEditorForTeaching/README.md

 # CSSEditorForTeaching

-> To show students the Impact of CSS Manipulation to HTML Elements
+> To show students the impact of CSS Manipulation to HTML Elements

 ## Build Setup